svenklingel/spatial-visualization-app/README.md

-This app is developed using the Spiral Model and utilizes Streamlit and GeoPandas to visualize user-provided GeoJSON files using the geopandas.GeoDataFrame.explore method.
+This app is developed using Spiral model–driven initial development and Scrum-driven iterative refinement, and utilizes Streamlit and GeoPandas to visualize user-provided GeoJSON files.

 ![Alt text](Example.jpeg)